optiz0r/juame-ospuppet/README.md

 The environment Puppet is running in.
 Valid options: a string.
 Default: `production`

+Note: this parameter sets the environment parameter in both the `[main]` and `[agent]` sections of `puppet.conf` which may not be what you want unless you're running puppet in masterless mode.
+Specifically, this requires the environment you set here to be present in the code directory (e.g. `/etc/puppetlabs/code/environments/`), or other puppet commands such as facts or config may stop working.
+If you just want to set the environment used by the agent to request a catalog, use the
+`custom_settings` parameter instead to set `environment` for just the agent section of the config file (see the example below).

 ##### `priority`

 The scheduling priority of the process.
 Only set if parameter is defined.
 Otherwise using puppet defaults.
 Valid options: an integer.
 Default: `undef`